Jamaica Plain: Public transportation

 The Green Line's E branch streetcar service terminates at Heath Street and South Huntington Avenue.
 Bus service continues along South Huntington Avenue, Centre Street, and South Street to its terminus at the Forest Hills Station.
+The E branch originally continued through Jamaica Plain to its terminus at Arborway station, adjacent to Forest Hills Station.
 The Orange Line rapid transit train line runs below street level through the middle of Jamaica Plain, with stops at Jackson Square, Stony Brook, Green Street, and Forest Hills.
 Buses connect Jamaica Plain with Roslindale, West Roxbury, Hyde Park, and suburban Dedham, Westwood and Walpole to the south, and the rest of Boston by street routes.
 The 39 bus is the primary Jamaica Plain bus route, and is one of Boston's most-used bus lines.
 The Forest Hills Station is a major transportation hub and is within walking distance of the Arnold Arboretum and Forest Hills Cemetery.

 The E branch was "temporarily" suspended from Heath Street to Forest Hills in the mid-1980s, but proposals to restore the service have caused considerable tension in the area.
 Some residents and commuters want the restoration of the branch, which is seen as a reconnection with the rest of the city.
 However, others state that the #39 bus along the old route, and the Orange Line just a few blocks away, duplicate the extension.